 Donuts!
-Over the years I found occasional donuts or were greatly appreciated.
+Over the years I found occasional donuts that were greatly appreciated.
 Don't underestimate the power of a small treat, especially when it's unexpected, but be sure to tie the reward to the behavior or improvement.

 Simple, public or private recognition (depending on the individual's preferences) is all it takes, but it is essential to explain the importance of the improvement.
-Here are some examples of demonstrating the significance of an achievement during recognition:
+Here are some examples of demonstrating the significance of achievement during recognition:

 - Jane saw an opportunity for x improvement.
 Although small, it was a major breakthrough for Jane in both learning and gaining her voice.

 - X improvement only a $50/month savings, but equates to $600/year, showing long-term effects of an achievement.